alinnman/celestial-navigation/README.md

 Sights (altitude measurements) have to be obtained using a sextant, a nautical almanac and an accurate clock.
 The python script takes care of the **sight reduction** (conversion to estimated location on Earth), a task that traditionally is performed with careful manual work using special tables (sight reduction tables), pen, dividers and specialized plotting charts.
-Using a calculator or computer can speed up this manual task, and also possibly reduce possible (human) errors.
+Using a calculator or computer can speed up this manual task, and also reduce possible (human) errors.
 You can use the script on a mobile phone without internet connection.
 If you also have access to a solar powered battery you have a tool useful while traveling in remote places or on the ocean.

 * The script supports **stationary** observations, i.e. when observations are made from a single position,